Winstein--42

 The JWs leaders' article also teaches that Deut.12:15,16,21-25 indicates that

-the properly understood degree of blood removal is reasonable drainage, not fan-
+of blood removal is reasonable drainage, not fan-

 atical.